 Organizations that take a proactive approach to cybersecurity have found great benefits from employee cyber defense training.
 This has helped raise awareness among mobile workers and addressed the many issues associated with weak passwords and out-of-date apps and software.
 As added security measures, many organizations also prohibit the use of public WiFi and rely on expensive custom VPN endpoint security solutions.
 Unfortunately, these added measures can hamper productivity and also result in increased costs.
 Expensive custom cyber defense solutions are not reasonable for many organizations, as they will negate much of the financial benefits associated with a mobile workforce.
 Additionally, there will likely be significant pushback from workers to any solution that is too complex or cumbersome, making its use difficult to enforce.
 In order to be accessible to the wide range of organizations that employ a mobile workforce, an effective cyber defense solution must be:

 - Easy to set-up and deploy, even by non-technical users

 Attila’s GoSilent is an ideal security solution for a mobile workforce – it fits in the palm of your hand, may be used with any IP-enabled device (e.g. laptop, mobile phone, IoT equipment) and deploys instantly.
-GoSilent offers Top Secret level security and is CSfC-certified for use over classified networks.
+GoSilent offers Top Secret level security – Attila’s GoSilent Client and SilentEdge Enterprise Server is eligible to be used as an IPSec Virtual Private Network Gateway component in a CSfC solution (more information can be found at www.nsa.gov).
 There’s no need for a team of specialists to set-up and configure the device, its just that easy.
 Learn more about how GoSilent’s next generation technology can lock-down your company’s network while providing secure access for your mobile workforce.